A delicious whole wheat bread, sweetened with honey and a variety of seeds for flavour and texture. A great everyday bread!

 I love this bread eaten out of hand with butter or as a sandwich bread, but it also makes great toast, too.
-This is a great, all purpose "everyday" bread.
+This is a great “everyday” bread.

 Yeast – you can start with either active dry yeast or regular instant yeast.
 I always use SAF Brand instant yeast (affiliate link).
 Rapid-rise or quick-rising yeast is not recommended for this bread.